rhos-infra/bzaf/docs/source/index.rst

 ``bzaf``'s main goal is to provide a robust auto verification workflow while focusing on ease-of-use and simplicity.

+``bzaf`` operates by executing auto-verification commands found in a bugzilla comment to try to verify the said bz.

+``bzaf's`` power comes into play when integrated into CI environments, to create an auto-verification cycle.

 .. toctree::
    :maxdepth: 1
    :caption: Installing